RobertOnyango/EMR/README.md

 # Laravel-React EMR

-A simple Electronic Medical example made with ReactJS and Laravel.
+A simple Electronic Medical Records example made with ReactJS and Laravel.
 Add users from DB if needed.

 ### Prequisites